subluminal-byte/mpv-config-video-image-viewer/README.md

 The function mpvmusic in .bash_ aliases is to play song/music from youtube.
 Only audio and no video. alias mpvi is for mpvi from the terminal. .desktop file for usage from inside filemanager/other apps.

 mpvi can be called from terminal to play either a directory containing multiple images as a slideshow or a single image.
 Playing a single image will automatically add entries to playlist using autoload.lua.
 Playback starts paused.
 Press space to start slideshow from the current image.
-Or simply comment out or delete the 'pause=yes' option in mpvi/mpv.conf. status-line.lua shows filename, file size and image dimentions.
+Or simply comment out or delete the 'pause=yes' option in mpvi/mpv.conf. status-line.lua shows filename, file size and image dimensions.

 FSRCNNX is used to upscale luma by 2X, Krigbilateral to upscale chroma plane by 2X and SSimDownscaler to produce good downscaled images.